 15. Implement a succession plan.

 Develop a mentor and mentee program to develop your next level of leaders.
 Match current leaders with future leaders to share and transfer knowledge and encourage teamwork.
+Making sure that they level up, relieving stress from overload, and offering more money with succession are a few ways to show appreciation to employees.
 Offering advancement through mentoring makes one feel accepted and appreciated.

 16. Provide autonomy.